May 13, 2021

-Does My Homeowners Insurance Policy Cover Swimming Pools?
+Does Insurance Cover Swimming Pools?

 What You Need To Know About Pools And Insurance

 Whether you are looking to install or purchase a home with one, it will impact your costs.
 This applies to all types - above ground, on the ground, and in-ground pools.
 It is your responsibility to protect those who use your pool.

 There are two main ways a pool affects it :

 These factors will have an impact on your costs and limits.
 Installing a pool immediately increases the value of your property.
 This means you’ll need to increase your limits to ensure it’s in alignment with your home replacement value.